KristiyanYanakiev/Softuni_Programming_Basics/README.md

 # Programming Basics

-Here are the code I have written during my studies in Softuni's course "Programming Basics".
+The project contaise the Python code I have written during my studies in Softuni's course "Programming Basics".
 The course consisted of lectures and coding problems.

 Topics the course covered: